 In addition, Manasquan is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Manasquan is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Manasquan is a great place for families with children to consider.
+First of all, many other families with children live here, making Manasquan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Manasquan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manasquan’s overall crime rate is lower than average for the country.

 Manasquan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Manasquan in 2010 was $61,434, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $245,736 for a family of four.
+The per capita income in Manasquan in 2010 was $56,770, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $227,080 for a family of four.

 The people who call Manasquan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manasquan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manasquan include Italian, German, English, and Polish.
+The greatest number of Manasquan residents report their race to be White, followed by Asian.
+Important ancestries of people in Manasquan include Irish, Italian, German, English, and Polish.

 The most common language spoken in Manasquan is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Chinese and Spanish.